HizkiaP/MamaRecipe_Mobile/README.md

 - Users can add recipes, and video cooking tutorial, and also view video from other users.
 - Users can edit their profile.
 - Users can edit or delete their existing recipes.
+- Users get a notification of new recipes from other users
+- Users can upload images from their storage or take picture from camera

 <br />